hainegroup/MicroInverse/README.rst

-MicroInverse is a Python package for inversion of a transport operator from tracer d.
+MicroInverse is a Python package for inversion of a transport operator from tracer data.

 * Free software: MIT license